m-t-a97/crypto-colours/README.md

 ## Contracts

-Navigate to the `smart-contracts` folder:
+Navigate to the `blockchain` folder:

 ```bash
 # Compile contracts